DaehwanKimLab/hisat2/MANUAL.markdown

 concordant alignments.
 A discordant alignment is an alignment where both mates align uniquely, but that does not satisfy the paired-end constraints ([`--fr`/`--rf`/`--ff`], [`-I`], [`-X`]).
 This option disables that behavior.

-</td></tr>
-<tr><td id="hisat2-options-dovetail">

-[`--dovetail`]: #hisat2-options-dovetail

-    --dovetail

-</td><td>

-If the mates "dovetail", that is if one mate alignment extends past the beginning of the other such that the wrong mate begins upstream, consider that to be concordant.
-See also: [Mates can overlap, contain or dovetail each other].
-Default: mates cannot dovetail in a concordant alignment.

-[Mates can overlap, contain or dovetail each other]: #mates-can-overlap-contain-or-dovetail-each-other

-</td></tr>
-<tr><td id="hisat2-options-no-contain">

-[`--no-contain`]: #hisat2-options-no-contain

-    --no-contain

-</td><td>

-If one mate alignment contains the other, consider that to be non-concordant.
-See also: [Mates can overlap, contain or dovetail each other].
-Default: a mate can contain the other in a concordant alignment.

-</td></tr>
-<tr><td id="hisat2-options-no-overlap">

-[`--no-overlap`]: #hisat2-options-no-overlap

-    --no-overlap

-</td><td>

-If one mate alignment overlaps the other at all, consider that to be non-concordant.
-See also: [Mates can overlap, contain or dovetail each other].
-Default: mates can overlap in a concordant alignment.

 </td></tr></table>